KDAB/KDChart/README-bindings.md

 You will need:

-- a compiler with C++14 support
+- a compiler with C++14 support (C++17 for Qt6 builds)
 - Python3.6 or higher
-- Qt 5.15 or higher
+- Qt5 version 5.15 or higher
+- Qt6 version 6.2 or higher
 - QtForPython provided by the Qt project.

 ## Install PySide2 for Qt5